linroger/FinanceCompendium/II. Economics/International/International Economics/Part 2 - Patterns of International Trade/Chapter 04 - Trade and Resources The Heckscher-Ohlin Model.md

 with wages that are about  $ 95\% $ of the U.S. wage, to Ireland, France, and Finland, with wages at about $ 50\% $ of the U.S. level, to Bangladesh and Sri Lanka, with wages at about $ 5\% $  of the U.S. level.

 The horizontal axis in Figure 4-9 measures labor productivity in various countries relative to that in the United States.
 For example, labor productivity in Canada is  $ 80\% $ of that in the United States; labor productivity in Austria and New Zealand is about $ 60\% $ of that in the United States; and labor productivity in Indonesia, Thailand, Pakistan, Sri Lanka, and Bangladesh is about $ 5\% $  of that in the United States.
 Notice that the labor productivities (on the horizontal axis) and wages (on the vertical axis) are highly correlated across countries: the points in Figure 4-9 line up approximately along the 45-degree line.
-This close connection between wages and labor productivity holds for the data in 1990 and, we expect that it also held in 1947, so that we can use wages to adjust for labor productivity in explaining the Leontief Paradox.
+This close connection between wages and labor productivity holds for the data in 1990 and, we expect that it also held in 1947, so that we can use wages to adjust for labor productivity in explaining the Leontief paradox.

 Effective Labor Abundance As suggested by Figure 4-9, wages across countries are strongly correlated with the productivity of labor.
 Going back to the data for 1947, which Leontief used, we use the wages earned by labor to measure the productivity of labor in each country.
 Then the effective amount of labor found in each country equals the actual amount of labor times the wage.
 Multiplying the amount of labor in each country by average wages, we obtain total wages paid to labor.
 That information is available for 30 countries in 1947, and we have already found that the United States accounted for  $ 37\% $ of the GDP of these countries, as shown in the final bar in Figure 4-8.
 Adding up total wages paid to labor across the 30 countries and comparing it with the United States, we find that the United States accounted for $ 43\% $ of wages paid to labor in these 30 countries, as shown in the bar labeled "effective" labor.
 By comparing this estimate with the United States share of world GDP of $ 37\% $  in 1947, we see that the United States was abundant in effective labor, taking into account the differing productivity of labor across countries.
 So not only was the United States abundant in capital, it was also abundant in effective—or skilled—labor in 1947, just as we have also found for the year 2010!